Case Study: P&G Retirement Tax Strategy Using NUA and a Donor Advised Fund

 Cons:

-• Less upside potential than stock options if the stock price rises significantly
+• Less upside potential if the stock price rises significantly

-• Fixed delivery and tax event at vesting (typically year 3)
+• Fixed delivery and you cannot delay tax—you’ll be taxed when they vest (typically at year 3)

 When evaluating your LTIP choices, it’s essential to understand the tax implications, as they can significantly affect your net proceeds and overall financial plan.